Katherine Barkman is an American ballerina who is currently a soloist with the San Francisco Ballet and an international guest artist.

 For her complete list of prizes and and recognitions click here.

-As an international guest principal, Katherine has performed in several festivals, galas, and full-length productions in Russia, Latvia, Australia, Canada, Argentina, Paraguay, Costa Rica, Hong Kong, the Philippines, as well as in major cities across the United States.
+As an international guest principal, Katherine has performed in several festivals, galas, and full-length productions in Russia, Latvia, Australia, Canada, Spain, Argentina, Paraguay, Costa Rica, Hong Kong, the Philippines, as well as in major cities across the United States.

 Her updated list of guest performances.